lakshit2901/lakshitmishra/README.md

 ## Lakshit
 "Hello everyone, Jai Hind!"
-if you are here then please subscribe my YouTube channel
+if you are here then please subscribe my YouTube channel!